Arcahub/kube-install-tuto/src/installation/installation.md

 ## CRI (Container Runtime Interface)

 Kubernetes need a container runtime to run containers.
-Kubernetes define an interface called the Container Runtime Interface (CRI).
+Kubernetes defines an interface called the Container Runtime Interface (CRI).
 The CRI is an interface which allows Kubernetes to use a wide variety of container runtimes, without the need to recompile Kubernetes.

 Kubernetes support multiple CRI implementations, in this course we will use [containerd](https://containerd.io/) that is the default CRI for Kubernetes.